New Jersey now offers legal, regulated sports betting. You can now bet via a variety of online sportsbooks and physical sportsbooks in the state.

 Three days later, the state’s first legal sportsbook opened for business, and it wasn’t in one of the Atlantic City casinos.
 The governor himself placed the inaugural bets at Monmouth Park Racetrack on June 14.

-There are now eight sportsbooks available in the state; here are the other seven:
+There are now nine sportsbooks available in the state; here are the other eight:

 But the most common action is on the top-level sports: